Battle on the Irpin River: Personal names

-Names recorded in the Chronicle are often confused.
-The Chronicle mentions Prince Vladimir of Volodymyr.
-No such prince is known at the time of Gediminas' reign; the last Prince Vladimir III Ivan Vasilkovich died in 1289.
+Names recorded in the Lithuanian Chronicle are often confused.
+The Lithuanian Chronicle mentions Prince Vladimir of Volodymyr.
+No such prince was known at the time of Gediminas' reign; the last Prince Vladimir III Ivan Vasilkovich died in 1289.
 However, it is a conceivable error – a scribe might have accidentally transferred the name of the city to Prince Andrew of Galicia.
 The case for a simple mistake is bolstered by the fact that his brother's name is correctly recorded as Leo II of Galicia.
 Further, contemporary sources attest that brothers Andrew and Leo of Galicia–Volhynia died sometime between May 1321 and May 1323.
 Roman of Bryansk was a 13th-century prince; Dmitry Romanovich was Prince of Bryansk at the time.
 It could also be explained as an error and confusion of the patronymic name with the first name of a more famous predecessor.
 There is no evidence to prove or disprove whether Leo and Dmitry Romanovich were brothers-in-law.
-Historians had suggested that the three names were borrowed from an earlier campaign: the Hypatian Codex recorded a 1274 battle between the Lithuanians and Vladimir of Volodymyr, Leo I of Galicia, and Roman of Chernihiv and Bryansk at Drahichyn.
+Historians had suggested that the three names were borrowed from an earlier campaign: the Galician–Volhynian Chronicle recorded a 1274 battle between the Lithuanians and Vladimir of Volodymyr, Leo I of Galicia, and Roman of Chernihiv and Bryansk at Drahichyn.
 However, historian S. C. Rowell found no other textual similarities between the 1274 battle in the Codex and the 1320s campaign in the Lithuanian Chronicles.